The eBike Saddle, Reimagined: Why the Best Seat Isn’t Just Softer—It’s Smarter

 What if the usual idea of comfort—just making a seat softer and wider—misses the point?
 With eBikes, you don’t stand as much, you pedal in a steady rhythm, and you’re often multitasking (navigating traffic, following routes, or checking apps).

-It’s here that cognitive ergonomics comes into play.
+That’s where cognitive ergonomics comes in.
 It’s about supporting the body and the way we interact with our bikes.
 If the saddle isn’t right, discomfort sooner or later makes us cut rides short, skip pedal assist, or leave the bike in the garage.

 Rethinking What Makes a Great eBike Seat